Corporater BlogGet insights from thought leaders

 Three Resolutions for Every Leader

-2013 is here, and many of us will be thinking about how we can change our lives for the better this year.
+At the beginning of every calendar year, many of us will be thinking about how we can change our lives for the better.
 Accordingly we will make a number of resolutions.
-For all of you leaders out there (and really, we’re all leaders in one capacity or another), here are three resolutions I suggest you consider, to improve your organizational performance.
+For all of the leaders out there (and really, we’re all leaders in one capacity or another), here are the three resolutions I suggest you consider to improve your organizational performance.

 I’ve written previously about our tendency to be poor listeners (see “Are You Listening” at Senalosa.com), citing the sorry statistic that we listen at about a 25 percent comprehension rate.
 Two recent events brought this home to me on a very personal level.

 The first was a thirty minute so-called “exchange of ideas” meeting with the CEO of a company with whom I was considering a partnership.
 He spoke for at least twenty-seven of those thirty minutes, with no regard whatsoever for my input.
 Some exchange!
 More like a verbal tsunami.